kylpo/dev-playbook/platforms/Android-vs-iOS.md

 Android
 - Keyboard
     - `Meta /` to trigger a Keyboard Shortcuts screen that displays all shortcuts available both from the system and from the app in focus.
+    - Note: able to remap keys
 - Mouse

 iOS
 - Keyboard
+    - Note: not able to remap keys (I think)
 - (no mouse)

 # AR